LW918-7-AU-CO:

 Module learning outcomes

-(i) Students will gain a preliminary understanding of gender theory and of the feminist critique of domestic and international law
+1. Demonstrate comprehensive knowledge of gender theory and of the feminist critique of domestic and international law.

-(vi) Students will explore how feminist critiques and strategies can and cannot be used to counter cisgender-heterosexist bias against LGBTI people.
+4. Critically evaluate feminist critiques and strategies, and the extent to which these can be used to counter cisgender-heterosexist bias against LGBTIQ+ people.

 Module information